Copyright © Dr Ernest Louk. All rights reserved.

 Dr Louk opposes federal, state or county wide requirements of student immunizations.
 This is a public health issue best addressed by the student's physician and parents, not by legislators or bureaucrats.

-Let's hear your thoughts on improving K-12 education in Nevada; please call or text: 702-758-FEET (3338), eMail Doc@DocLouk.com or post public comments and share relevant research on https://www.facebook.com/ElectDocLouk/
+Let's hear your thoughts on improving K-12 education in Nevada; please TEXT: 702-758-FEET (3338), eMail Doc@DocLouk.com or post public comments and share relevant research on https://www.facebook.com/ElectDocLouk/

 Dr Ernest Louk is a 5 year veteran of the U.S. Marines.
 He completed 4 years at the University of Houston and 4 years at Scholl College of Podiatric Medicine.
 Dr Louk completed a diabetic foot externship at the University of Texas and a foot trauma externship at Cook County Hospital in Chicago.
 He completed a foot and ankle surgical residency in Youngstown Ohio.